vishalpalaniappan/semantic-workbench/README.md

-# Design Generator
+# Design Workbench

-This repo contains a tool that will allow users to genenerate a design specification written in the Design Abstraction Language (DAL).
-It will serve as the official specification for the language as it generates the expected structure of the instrumentation.
-It will also validate the design to ensure consistency while it is being specified in the tool (e.g. referenced participant is defined, expected sections are available etc).

-The end goal is to allow users to map the design onto the implementation so that the execution can be transformed, so I will allow users to import their source code and perform the mapping.
-This will generate a package that can be imported into the ADLI tool for log injection and execution.
-The execution will generate a compressed log file that can be used to observe the designs behavior and automatically debug it.

-I think it will be best to create a library that both of these applications (design generator and trace viewer) can use to work with the design specification.
-I will settle on an approach for that as I proceed.
-Also, I think it is clear from reading this that there is one larger tool that needs to be developed that encompasses everything, there are too many steps, I want it to all be in one place and I want to call that tool the Unified Development Environment (UDE).
-However, I will start with this.
+The repo contains a tool that serves as a workbench for working with design specifications.

+It provides an interface to do the following:

+- Create a design specification with state transition and control flow graph.
+- Specify the world state and define its participants.
+- Specify the semantic invariants.
+- Specify the mapping from design to implementation by importing source code.
+- Generate a JSON file that will be added in the instrumentation performed by the ADLI tool.

+When the instrumented program is executed, it will generate a compressed log file that can contains the execution of the program.
+This execution can be transformed into the behavior of the design and it can be automatically debugged in the trace viewer.

+From this description is clear that the trace viewer and this workbench will share common functions for how to interact with the design.
+So I will be specifying that those functions as a library that is separately maintained and imported into both these applications.

+Finally, the design workbench, the instrumentation and trace viewer all being in a separate tools is not ideal in my opinion.
+I will be merging all of them into a single tool in the future if the use cases support it.
+There are benefits to keeping it separate as well but I will decide on the best approach later.
+For now, I am working with separate tools.